What They Do: Administrative services managers plan, direct, and coordinate supportive services of an organization.

 The median annual wages for administrative services managers in the top industries in which they work are as follows:

-Most administrative services managers work full time.
-Some work more than 40 hours per week.
-Facility managers often are on call to address a variety of problems that can arise in a facility during nonworking hours.
+Most administrative services and facilities managers work full time, and some work more than 40 hours per week.
+Facilities managers often are on call to address problems that arise at all hours.

 Employment of administrative services managers is projected to grow 6 percent over the next ten years, faster than the average for all occupations.
 Administrative tasks, including facilities management and records and information management, will remain important in a range of industries.

 A continuing focus on the environmental impact and energy efficiency of buildings will keep facilities managers in demand.
 Improving energy efficiency can reduce costs and often is required by regulation.
 For example, building codes typically ensure that buildings meet environmental standards.
 Facilities managers will be needed to oversee these improvements in a wide range of areas, from heating and air-conditioning systems to roofing.
 In addition, facilities managers will be needed to plan for natural disasters, ensuring that any damage to a building will be minimal and that the organization can get back to work quickly.